JessicaJuliet/webi/README.md

 * Allow users to see the progress of their order
 * Provide Admins/ Store Owners with the funcitonality to edit/update the status of an order
 * Implement website Bundles/ Packages to group related services for the user
-* Improve Product Management functionality to allow admins to upload a new service image and format the text
+* Improve Services Management functionality to allow admins to upload a new service image and format the text (e.g. bold text & bullet points)

 **Styling Fixes**
 Some minor styling fixes are still to be implemented:
 * Wrap text around blog post images
+* The 'Description' box on the Services Management page for Admin users is appearing lesser in width than the other form input fields.
+A fix couldn't be found for this minor issue prior to the app launch and will be addressed in a future release

 [Back to top](#webi)